SUGAM-ARORA/Projexus/README.md

-# 🚀 Mini Project Management System
+# 🚀 Projexus — Project Management System

 A modern, full-stack project management system built with Django, GraphQL, React, and TypeScript.
-This application provides multi-tenant project and task management with real-time updates, drag-and-drop functionality, and a beautiful, responsive UI.
+Projexus provides multi-tenant project and task management with real-time updates, drag-and-drop functionality, and a beautiful, responsive UI.

 ## ✨ Features